-We will bring you news stories from Suffolk that are of interest to disabled people.
+We will bring you news stories from Suffolk and the wider disability world that are of interest to disabled people.
 If you have a hot topic you want us to highlight, just let us know.
-Contact us at: email@example.com
+Contact us at: firstname.lastname@example.org

 The proportion of substandard personal independence payment (PIP) reports completed by Capita has risen to 37% in the two years since 2016, when nearly 33% of reports were found to be defective.

-The figures secured from the DWP under the FoI Act by campaigner John Slater.
-They show the results of government audits of nearly 6,000 assessment reports carried out by Capita during 2018.
+The figures are secured from the DWP under the Freedom Of Information Act, by campaigner John Slater.
+They show the results of government audits from nearly 6,000 assessment reports carried out by Capita during 2018.

 Nearly four per cent of the reports (3.92%) were of such poor quality that they were categorised as “unacceptable”.
 With another 17% of assessments, DWP concluded the report was so flawed that there was “learning required” by the healthcare professional who wrote it, although the report was of an “acceptable” standard.

-And in a further 16% of cases, the report needed to be amended because of even more serious flaws, although again the report was still said to be of an “acceptable” standard.
+In a further 16% of cases, the report needed to be amended because of more serious flaws, although again the report was still said to be of an “acceptable” standard.

 In all, nearly 37% of assessment reports audited during 2018 were found to be of an unacceptable standard, to need changes, or demonstrated that the assessor had failed to carry out their role properly.